-a.
-A period of three months from the date of initial testing has elapsed; or b.
+A period of three months from the date of initial testing has elapsed; or a.

+b.
 The applicant completes instruction in an adult education and literacy program in each subject area to be retested.
-This instruction shall be certified by an official of the adult education and literacy program provider to the test administrator authorized to release the retest.
-[ARC 3630C, IAB 2/14/18, effective 3/21/18]
+This instruction is to be certified by an official of the adult education and literacy program provider to the test administrator authorized to release the retest.
+[ARC 7655C, IAB 3/6/24, effective 4/10/24]

-281-32.8(259A) High school equivalency diploma program based on attainment of high school credits.
-The department shall award a high school equivalency diploma to an applicant who demonstrates completion of an approved program consisting of at least 36 high school credits.
-The approved program shall be inclusive of the graduation requirements established under 281-subrule 12.5(5) and consist of at least eight high school credits in English or communications; six credits in mathematics; six credits in science; six credits in social studies, including government; and ten elective credits that meet the requirements of subrule 32.8(4).
+281-32.7(259A) High school equivalency diploma program based on attainment of high school credits.
+The department will award a high school equivalency diploma to an applicant who demonstrates completion of an approved program consisting of at least 36 high school credits.
+The approved program will be inclusive of the graduation requirements established under 281-Chapter 12 and consist of at least eight high school credits in English or communications; six credits in mathematics; six credits in science; six credits in social studies, including government; and ten elective credits that meet the requirements of subrule 32.7(4).

-32.8(1) Award of prior credit.
-The applicant shall provide certified, translated transcripts from any Iowa school district, accredited public or nonpublic high school, or regionally accredited college or university to document completion of credits earned that are equivalent to those required in an approved program established under this rule.
+32.7(1) Award of prior credit.
+The applicant is to provide certified, translated transcripts from any Iowa school district, accredited public or nonpublic high school, or regionally accredited college or university to document completion of credits earned that are equivalent to those required in an approved program established under this rule.
 Additional documentation may be requested to validate credits earned.

-32.8(2) Minimum participation requirement.
-An eligible applicant must demonstrate competence through continuous enrollment in an approved program for a minimum of two high school credits.
+32.7(2) Minimum participation requirement.
+An eligible applicant is to demonstrate competence through continuous enrollment in an approved program for a minimum of two high school credits.

-32.8(3) Minimum graduation requirements.
-If the applicant is not continuously enrolled in an approved program, the applicant will become subject to the minimum graduation requirements applicable to the date of reenrollment.
+32.7(3) Minimum graduation requirements.
+If the applicant is not continuously enrolled in an approved program, the applicant becomes subject to the minimum graduation requirements applicable to the date of reenrollment.

-32.8(4) Electives.
+32.7(4) Electives.

 a.
-Coursework for electives shall align with twenty-first century learning skills and be classified in one of the following five areas:
+Coursework for electives will align with twenty-first century learning skills and be classified in one of the following five areas: